maxkatzmann/graphlibS/README.md

 ## Current Algorithms
 * Breadth First Search starting at a specified vertex.
 * Depth First Search starting at a specified vertex.
-* Determining the local clustering coefficients of the vertices in the graph
+* Determining the local clustering coefficients of the vertices in the graph.
+* Louvain algorithm for community detection.

 ---